drugparadigm/OligoGraphs/README.md

-# **OliGraphs: A Graph Attention Framework for Rational siRNA Efficacy Prediction**
+# **OligoGraph: A Graph Attention Framework for Rational siRNA Efficacy Prediction**

-OliGraphs is a multi-modal deep learning framework designed to capture the complex interplay between sequence, structure, and thermodynamics in siRNA efficacy prediction.
+OligoGraph is a multi-modal deep learning framework designed to capture the complex interplay between sequence, structure, and thermodynamics in siRNA efficacy prediction.

 The architecture initializes by fusing pre-trained foundation model embeddings with one-hot encoded nucleotide sequences, which are then processed through parallel feature extraction pathways: a **position-aware bidirectional LSTM encoder** captures long-range sequential dependencies, while a **multi-scale convolutional module** detects local RNA motifs.
 These distinct feature sets are dynamically integrated via a learnable **multi-modal attention mechanism** before propagating through a hybrid graph neural network utilizing `TransformerConv` and `GATConv` layers to rigorously model non-local molecular interactions.